 If you’re using any of the above tips to help banish your bloat, it’s important to try just one of the things listed above, rather than multiplying everything at once.
 By only trying one at a time, you will be able to tell which treatment works to help with your bloating.

 Remember to always check with your physician or dietitian before adding a supplement to your diet.
-If you have any questions about bloating, contact us to book an appointment with a Registered Dietitian at Copeman Healthcare.
+If you have any questions about bloating, contact us to book an appointment with one of our registered dietitians.